There is a black hole near us – and we’ve seen it for the first ever time

 In the new image, the black hole itself stays invisible, because it is completely dark.
 But the picture shows the bright glowing ring that runs around it, and shows the way that light bends around the region.

-The new image follows the first ever image of a black hole, which was released in 2019 and depicted M87*, a much bigger example some 55 million light years away.
-The new example was created by the same team: the Event Horizon Telescope (EHT) Collaboration, which brings together a network of radio telescopes across the world.
+It comes after the first image of any black hole, which was released in 2019 and depicted M87*, a much bigger example some 55 million light years away and was also captured by the EHT.

 Creating the latest image has taken five years of work by more than 300 researchers from across the world.
-Even though Sagittarius A* is a mere 27,000 light years away, capturing the image was the equivalent of taking a photograph of a doughnut on the Moon.
+Even though Sagittarius A* is a mere 27,000 light years away, it was nonetheless the equivalent of taking a photograph of a doughnut on the Moon.

-Capturing the image was actually much more difficult than the first one and required the development of specialist tools to pick through the swirling gas surrounding the black hole, scientists said.
-Some had expected that the first image revealed would be of our neighbouring black hole, but difficulties including the fact that we can only see the black hole through the stars that surround us as well as its smaller size and quicker movement meant researchers had to take a further three years.

-The two black holes that humanity now has pictures of are remarkably similar.
+The two black holes are remarkably similar.
 While M87* is one of the biggest black holes in the universe – about 1,000 times bigger than ours – and sits in the middle of a very different galaxy, they have very similar structures.

-That proves Einstein was right.
-And it helps us understand what is actually happening in the structure of black holes, the researchers say.
+It proves Einstein was right and helps us understand what is actually happening in the structure of black holes, the researchers say.

 “The event horizon is the literal edge of space and time – everything we know about space and time breaks down at the event horizon.
 They don't have any meaning they cease to have any meaning cross it, and you’ll never return, you are causally disconnected, it’s a literal edge of the universe, of reality,” said Dr Younsi.
 “And we’re starting to see matter now very close to the edge – I think it’s amazing that human beings can even have the capacity to visualise that.”